-Airport security issue % of those who had gone through airport security TSA officers used the wrong pronouns (such as he, she, or they) or title (such as Mr. or Ms.) 29% They were patted down due to gender- related clothing/items (such as a binder or packer) 17% They were patted down by TSA officers of the wrong gender 14% TSA officers questioned the name or gender on ID 11% TSA officers loudly announced or questioned their gender, body parts, or sensitive items (e.g., binder, packer) 6% Their bag was searched due to a gender-related item (such as a binder or packer) 5% They were asked to remove or lift clothing to show binder, undergarment, or other sensitive area 4% They were taken to a separate room for questioning or examination 4% They were verbally harassed by TSA officers 2% They experienced unwanted sexual contact (beyond typical pat down by TSA officers) 1% They were detained for over an hour 1% They missed their flight due to screening 1% TSA officers called the police about them <1% They were physically attacked attacked by TSA officers <1% They were not allowed to fly <1% One or more experiences listed 43%
+Airport security issue % of those who had gone through airport security TSA officers used the wrong pronouns (such as he, she, or they) or title (such as Mr. or Ms.) 29% They were patted down due to gender- related clothing/items (such as a binder or packer) 17% They were patted down by TSA officers of the wrong gender 14% TSA officers questioned the name or gender on ID 11% TSA officers loudly announced or questioned their gender, body parts, or sensitive items (e.g., binder, packer) 6% Their bag was searched due to a gender-related item (such as a binder or packer) 5% They were asked to remove or lift clothing to show binder, undergarment, or other sensitive area 4% They were taken to a separate room for questioning or examination 4% They were verbally harassed by TSA officers 2% They experienced unwanted sexual contact (beyond typical pat down by TSA officers) 1% They were detained for over an hour 1% They missed their flight due to screening 1% TSA officers called the police about them <1% They were physically attacked attacked by TSA officers <1% They were not allowed to fly <1% One or more experiences listed 43% these experiences (Figure 16.8).

-More than half (56%) of Middle Eastern and 50% of multiracial respondents who went through airport security in the past year reported one or more of these experiences (Figure 16.8).
 Respondents who said that others can always or usually (61%) or sometimes (53%) tell that they are transgender were more likely to report one or more of these experiences, in comparison to those who said that others can rarely or never tell that they are transgender without being told (35%).
 Experiences also differed by gender, with transgender men (52%) being more likely to report one or more of these experiences than transgender women (31%).
 Respondents who said that none of their IDs reflect the name and/or gender they prefer (51%) were also more likely to report negative experiences in airport security related to their gender identity.